APPROVED BY COUNCIL APRIL 29, 2021

 Entering and Exiting the Church

-The building and grounds remain closed to the public and visitors.
-Church member volunteers are asked to observe the protocols detailed below.
+The building and grounds are open to the public and visitors.

 Please do not come into the church if you are sick, whether you believe your illness is COVID-related or not, or if you have had known contacts with people found to have COVID-19 within 2 weeks of contact (i.e., within the recommended self-quarantine period).

 During the week, please enter and exit the church through the office door or the far south back door.
 (Entry doors are labeled.)

 Hand sanitizer is available when you enter the building.
 Use as you feel comfortable.